timsainb/AVGN/README.md

 ![description](src_img/bf_seqs.png)

-<p style='text-align:center;font-style:italic'>The entire sequence dataset from Katahira et al., for the same Bengalese finch as above.Each vertical bar represents one song, and each color represents one syllable.</p>
+<p style='text-align:center;font-style:italic'>The entire sequence dataset from Katahira et al., for the same Bengalese finch as above.
+Each vertical bar represents one song, and each color represents one syllable.</p>

 ![description](src_img/transcribed_sylls.png)
 <p style='text-align:center;font-style:italic'>(top) Syllabic transcriptions of the same bird. (bottom) the same syllables, segmented, normalized, and padded.</p>